b03901165Shih/Osmosis_Filtering_using_ADI_and_OS/README.md

 ```
 Set *local* to *true* to apply Dirichlet boundary condition outside the ROI; otherwise, the osmosis will be solved globally.

-Set *anisotrpic_diffusion* to *true* to apply anisotropic diffusion on shadow boundary, which can preserve the details inside the boundary.
+Set *anisotrpic_diffusion* to *true* to apply anisotropic diffusion on shadow boundary, which can preserve details inside the boundary.

 For anisotropic diffusion, the Peachman-Rachford ADI scheme is not applicable since the problem contains mixed derivative term.